tommket/seed-datepicker/README.md

 This is a customizable Datepicker component for the [Seed framework](https://seed-rs.org/) that uses [Chrono](https://crates.io/crates/chrono) for the date structures.

+This crate provides the implementation for the Seed framework, but most of the implementation does not depend on the Seed framework and is inside the [chrono-datepicker-core](https://github.com/tommket/chrono-datepicker-core) crate.

 If you want to use this library, you can use the scss styling that is provided for the examples [here](static/seed-datepicker.scss), or you can make your own styling for it, all you have to do is use the correct class names and their nesting.

 ## Usage